- What is a cat hairball?

 What is a cat hairball?

 A cat hairball is a collection of dead hair and digestive juices that have formed in your cat’s stomach.
-Cats develop hairballs by grooming themselves and swallowing the hairs, which build into hairballs in their stomachs.
+Cats develop hairballs by grooming themselves and swallowing the hair, which build into hairballs in their stomachs.
 All cats groom themselves by licking at their fur.
-Their tongues have little barbs to snag the hairs as they shed.
-Barbs face backwards on the tongue, a design engineered by nature to help snag loose hairs, but it also means cats have little choice but to swallow the hair they groom.
+Their tongues have little barbs to snag the hair as they shed.
+Barbs face backwards on the tongue, a design engineered by nature to help snag loose hair, but it also means cats have little choice but to swallow the hair they groom.

 Cat hairball symptoms

 When a cat is trying to bring up a hairball, they may start retching, gagging or acting like they are dry heaving and trying to vomit.
 Sometimes the sound they make is called a ‘cough-gag-retch’.
 This is because your cat can appear to be coughing from the lungs, gagging with their throat and retching from the stomach.